 Also look for historical markers in your dream, perhaps cars, houses, clothes, or numbers that help to give you a time period to explore.

 When you have found the source of your grief, do this dream alchemy practice:

 Close your eyes, and visualise hugging and comforting yourself as you were back then, or hugging and comforting the child in the dream.
 Let her cry all her tears dry, then let her smile and laugh and grow strong and happy.
 Tell her how wonderful her life will be now that her tears have washed it all away, and see her growing, before your eyes, changing and becoming a strong, happy, powerful, and relieved new you.
 Merge with her in your mind’s eye, and take her, fully healed, into your heart.

-[Extract from 101 Dream Interpretation Tips, Jane Teresa Anderson]
+[Extract from 101 Dream Interpretation Tips, (in ebook and paperback format) Jane Teresa Anderson]